IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 Generated with Logstash v7.15.0.

 ### Note
 This plug-in contains a runtime dependency of Logstash Google PubSub input plug-in (version ~> 1.2.1, i.e. at least 1.2.1).
-To install, refer to the [Prerequisites](#Prerequisites) section of the Documentation below.
+To install, refer to the [Prerequisites](https://cloud.google.com/sql/docs/mysql/create-instance#before_you_begin).

 The plug-in is free and open-source (Apache 2.0).
 It can be used as a starting point to develop additional filter plug-ins for Guardium universal connector.